 PG LifeLink Annual Field Testing Services:

-PG LifeLink offers Annual Testing for all facilities using Isolated Power.
+PG LifeLink offers Annual Testing for all facilities using Isolated Power in all 50 states and Canada.
 PG LifeLink’s qualified Field Service Technicians are specifically trained on all brands and models of Isolated Power Systems.

 Testing to cover the minimal NFPA requirements is often performed internally by Biomed facility personnel.
 This type of testing will provide some minimal information about the health of the system.
 However, these basic tests do not provide the type of data necessary to spot trends and ensure that system reliability is not compromised in the future.